smitsekhadiaa/smitsekhadiaa/README.md

 ### About Me👨‍💻
 - ⌨ Mastering Data Structures and Algorithms.
+- 🤖 Currently Exploring Machine Learning
-- 🕸 I Like to make projects on Web-Devlopment.
+- 🕸 Looking Forward to Collaborate on Web-Devlopment Projects.
 - 👨‍🍳I like to solve challanges on CodeChef when i am bored.

 - 📫 How to reach me **smitsekhadia99@gmail.com**